 - Bring your paper textbook. - Never hesitate to ask questions.
-Ask it immediately when you have a question. - Come before 9:05am. - Sho could never attend the lecture starting at 9am when he was undergrad.
-Therefore, Sho has a huge respect to students coming at that early morning. - Take note.
+Ask it immediately when you have a question. - Come before 13:08. - Take note.
 Develop your note-taking skill, which you will employ for more than 30 years. - Never hesitate to ask questions.
 Ask it immediately when you have a question.